 Air Strikes: There were two types of airstrikes, planned and immediate.
-The target of a planned strike was known prior to loading the strike aircraft with bombs.
-The advantage was that the up-load could be optimized for the target.
-For example, if the target was to prepare a landing zone for a helicopter assault, the up-load would be bombs fused to detonate on the surface, "Daisy-Cutters."
-If the target was a masonry building, a retarded bomb such as "Mark 82 High-drag" might be a better choice.
-The immediate strike was one where the priority shifted from the nature of the target to how fast can one get ordnance on the target.
-In most cases defend friendly troops in contact with the enemy and taking casualties became the driving factor.
-Fighters in support of these missions were often diverted from a planned mission or scrambled from dedicated alert aircraft.
+A planned strike was one in which the nature of the target was known prior to loading the strike aircraft.
+So, the up-loaded bombs could be optimized for the target.
+For example, if the target was to clear a landing zone for a helicopter assault, the up-load would be bombs fused so as to detonate on the surface, "Daisy-Cutters."
+If the target was a masonry building or a bunker, a retarded bomb such as "Mark 82 High-drag" might be a better choice.
+Conversely, the immediate strike was one where the priority shifted from the nature of the target to speed; how fast can one put ordnance on the target.
+Defending friendly troops in contact with the enemy became the driving factor.
+Flights in support of these missions were often diverted from a planned mission or scrambled from dedicated alert aircraft.
 In such cases one took what he could get.
-Ideally, for troops in contact the FAC wanted a lot of small bombs that could be worked in close and delivered by an airplane with a long loiter time.
+Ideally, for troops in contact mission, the FAC wanted a lot of small bombs that could be worked in close and delivered from an airplane with a long loiter time.

 Odd Jobs: Because an airborne FAC could see the target and the guns, he was in a position to quickly and accurately adjust artillery or navel gun fire and often did so.
 He was called upon to mark "hot spots" on people sniffer missions.
 The Army had a device that could detect human urine.
 In the still of the early morning, the Army would fly a helicopter low over the jungle and take air samples.
 When the operator detected urine, he would call out "hot spot" and the FAC flying high overhead would mark the spot on a map.
-Still another odd job was Bomb Damage Assessment, BDA, of B-52 strikes.
+Still another odd job was Bomb Damage Assessment (BDA) of B-52 strikes.
 Say what you will about tree buster missions, a B-52 raid, called an "Arc Light," can turn 2 miles of triple canopy jungle into over lapping bomb craters in the time it takes to read this paragraph.
 Awesome!
 Where am I?
 The FAC was often called upon to confirm the position of a disoriented unit commander.
-It is not easy to navigate in the jungle, no GPS.
+It is not easy to navigate in the jungle.
+They had no GPS.
 Another odd job was to be a relay for Long Range Reconnaissance Patrols, LRRP.
 A LRRP was a six to eight man patrol inserted deep into enemy controlled territory not to start a fight but to poke about to see what there is to see.
-If they were compromised, he defended them and supervised their extraction.
+If they were compromised, the FAC defended them and supervised their extraction.